pact-foundation/docs.pact.io/website/docs/implementation_guides/ruby/verifying_pacts.md

 If you are using version 1.11.0 or later of the pact gem and 2.0.0 or later of the Pact Broker, you can automatically publish the results of pact verifications back to the broker by setting the `app_version` and `publish_verification_results` options in your service provider configuration.

 You should only publish verification results from your CI server, not from your local development machine.
 The recommended way to do this is to detect an environment variable that will only be present on your CI server, like `BUILD_NUMBER` or `TRAVIS`, or to set an explicit variable like `PUBLISH_VERIFICATION_RESULTS`.

+See [Versioning in the Pact Broker](/getting_started/versioning_in_the_pact_broker) for more information on what the value of the version field should contain.
+If you're in a hurry, the summary is: use the git sha for the app version, and the git branch for the app version tag.

 ```ruby
 provider_version = ENV['GIT_COMMIT'] || `git rev-parse --verify HEAD`